No. Fox hunting is illegal and the National Park is no exception.

 The Lake District National Park Authority (LDNPA) does not have any overall power or responsibility to manage this activity on land owned by others in the National Park.

-However, several Fell Packs have traditionally used areas of Common Land that is now owned by the LDNPA (amounting to about 3 per cent of land in the National Park) and this use has continued under licence from us.
-We issue licences for a wide variety of activities on our land and those issued to the Fell Packs are designed to enable them to maintain their traditional activity within the law, whilst minimising inconvenience to other users of the land.
+Several fell packs have traditionally used areas of Common Land that is now owned by the LDNPA (amounting to about 4 per cent of land in the National Park) and this use has continued under licence from us.
+We issue licences for a wide variety of activities on our land and those issued to the fell packs are designed to enable them to maintain their traditional activity within the law, whilst minimising inconvenience to other users of the land.

 The need to act within the law is stressed in the licence which requires organisers to submit records of all activity on our land.
-Whilst contraventions of the law are a police issue, and it is they who must handle allegations of illegality, we are clear that we reserve the right to withdraw licences, or take other appropriate action, if there is robust evidence of a breach of the law or other terms of our licence.
+Whilst contraventions of the law are a police issue, and it is they who must handle allegations of illegality, we are clear that we reserve the right to withdraw licences, or take other appropriate action, if there is robust evidence of a breach of the law.

-We keep this area of activity under review and maintain a constructive relationship with the police, other landowners, the Fell Packs and other legitimate stakeholders.
-We meet regularly with representatives of the Fell Packs operating on our land and if any incidents are reported to us, we investigate directly with the Fell Pack concerned.
-We are founder members of a Liaison Forum which meets with the aim of sharing experience and harmonising the requirements placed on the various Fell Packs.
+We continually seek to keep the activities of the fell packs under review and the activities taking place which are permitted under them.
+We also maintain a constructive relationship with the police, other landowners, the fell packs and other legitimate stakeholders.
+We meet regularly with representatives of the fell packs operating on our land as well as representatives from other interest groups.
+If any incidents are reported to us, we investigate these directly with the fell pack concerned.
+We are founder members of a Liaison Forum which meets with the aim of sharing experience and harmonising the requirements placed on the various fell packs.

-In the past we have granted licences to five fell pack associations who use five commons owned by us, which amounts to around three percent of land in the national park.
+One of these licences is currently suspended pending further investigation of reports received from the general public.
 We operate an open dialogue with all parties and interest groups and take steps to ensure our licence conditions reflect the feedback and views we receive.

 There is a licence obligation to fill in a daily record sheet for each outing, which has details of some of the mechanics of the activity and in particular records any incidents.
 These are to be submitted at the end of the year as a batch, but the licence also requires us to be notified within 24 hours of any incident.